Imposteramongus/b/README.md

-## This project is still in development.
-There are NO public compiled releases (yet).
+## This project is pretty much dead.
+Don't expect an update for a long time.

 # Rhythm Heaven Mania